Rethinking the role of the rational and the sensitive in structuring international relations

 A structuring rationality, yet partially misaligned with the relational reality of the international system

-This framework has enabled major advances.
-It has contributed to structuring an international space, securing conditions for dialogue, stabilizing certain relations, and regulating conflicts.
+It has contributed to structuring an international space, securing frameworks for dialogue, stabilizing certain relationships, and regulating conflicts.

 This does not invalidate the rational approach, but calls for a complementary reading.